 Welcome

 My name is Samantha McEwan.
-I am a BACP registered psychotherapist and mental health nurse, providing psychological therapy in Kilmarnock, Ayrshire.
+I am a BACP registered psychotherapist and mental health nurse, providing psychological therapy in central Kilmarnock, Ayrshire, and also online via Zoom for my clients who are further afield.

-Over 25 years of core profession experience as a mental health nurse has underpinned and enhanced my psychotherapy practice with a framework for high standards of ethical, clinical and professional practice.
+I have over 25 years experience as a registered mental health nurse which has underpinned and enhanced my psychotherapy practice with high standards of clinical, ethical, and professional practice.

-I have a deeper understanding of mental health conditions and a higher degree of expertise and sensitivity in working with people who experience mild through to highly complex mental health difficulties.
-I also consider physical health and the effects of medication.
+I have a deeper understanding of mental health difficulties and their impact, and a higher degree of expertise and sensitivity in working with people who experience mild through to highly complex mental health issues, such as trauma.
+I consider physical health needs, the effects of medication and take a 'whole person', holistic approach.

 I help my clients work through a wide range of difficulties affecting their mental health and wellbeing in their personal, relational or working lives such as: